 - A. One source of error is simply from sensor noise.
 The SSM/I and SSMIS sensors have been found to have an RMS error of 0.5 K to 1.0 K (Wentz, 1997).
-A sensitivity study of NASA Team algorithm concentration (https://nsidc.org/data/pm/nasateam-index) found that the concentration sensitivity is about 1-2% per 1 K (Gloersen et al., 1993).
-Thus, the algorithm precision is about 1%. - B. Another potential sensor error results from the transition between sensors on different platforms.
+A sensitivity study of NASA Team algorithm concentration found that the concentration sensitivity is about 1-2% per 1 K (Gloersen et al., 1993).
+Thus, the algorithm precision is about 1%.
+Overall the error from sensor noise is similar to SSM/I and SSMIS (Imaoka et al., 2010; Ishikawa, 2017). - B. Another potential sensor error results from the transition between sensors on different satellites.
 The brightness temperature regression and tie-point adjustment corrects for this, though small artifacts remain (Cavalieri et al., 1999; Comiso and Nishio, 2008).
 Comparison of ice extent estimates from sensor overlap periods indicate that the adjustments yield agreements that are on the order of 0.05% or less and about 0.5% for sea ice area (Cavalieri et al., 1999; Cavalieri et al., 2011).
-Short overlap periods of early sensor transitions (SMMR to F8 and F8 to F11) may not account for the full seasonal variability (Meier et al., 2011; Cavalieri et al., 2011) and differences may be higher in some cases.
+Short overlap periods of early sensor transitions (SMMR to SSM/I F8 and SSM/I F8 to SSM/I F11) may not account for the full seasonal variability (Meier et al., 2011; Cavalieri et al., 2011) and differences may be higher in some cases.
 However, differences appear to be well below the sensitivity of the instrument, thus, providing confidence in the robustness of the intercalibrated algorithms through the time series.
+There is an additional potential error in the transition between the SMMR-SSM/I-SSMIS period and the AMSR period due to change in sensor resolution.
+Even though the SMMR-SSM/I-SSMIS fields are regridded to match the AMSR resolution and interpolation and ice edge adjustments are made, inconsistencies may remain, particularly on regional scales.